Integration

 Test selection (filtering)🔗

-TestBalloon supports the usual Gradle test task filtering options for all Kotlin Multiplatform targets plus Android local (host-based) tests.(1)
+TestBalloon supports the usual Gradle test task filtering options for all Kotlin Multiplatform targets plus Android host-side (unit) tests.(1)

-1. Android device (instrumented) tests do not use Gradle's filtering options since the AGP provides them as verification tasks, not test tasks.
+- Android device-side (instrumented) tests do not use Gradle's filtering options since the AGP provides them as verification tasks, not test tasks.

 Test selection accepts the pipe | character to separate test elements.
 This is a valid test invocation: